mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person:** What does *samadhi* mean?

 **Katagiri Roshi:**  *Samadhi* is one-pointedness; to take care of.
-Dogen Zenji says, [...]
+Dōgen Zenji says, [...]
 “When you get one dharma, you penetrate it; when you encounter one practice, you practice it.” *[Unintelligible]*.
 That is samadhi.
 One-pointedness.

 **Same person:** Is there an arrow going from breath to samadhi?